brunorijsman/quantum-internet-hackathon-2022/docs/run-qiskit-code.md

     We use this as a reference to check whether the results of the two distributed versions are correct.

-2. A distributed version of the quantum Fourier transformation based on teleportation.
+2. A distributed version of the quantum Fourier transformation using teleportation.

-3. A distributed version of the quantum Fourier transformation based on cat states.
+3. A distributed version of the quantum Fourier transformation using cat states.

 ## Installation instructions

 Follow
 [these installation instructions](installation.md)
-to install the quantum Fourier transformation implementations, Qiskit, and other dependencies.
+to install our implementation of the quantum Fourier distribution in Qiskit and the dependencies.

 ## Directory structure

-The Qiskit implementation of the distributed quantum Fourier transformation is stored in the [`qiskit`](../qiskit/) subdirectory of this repository.
+The [`qiskit`](../qiskit/) subdirectory of this repository contains the implementation of the distributed quantum Fourier transformation in Qiskit.

-There are Python modules that implement abstractions of quantum computers on which to run the quantum Fourier transformation algorithm.
+There are Python modules that implement abstractions of quantum computers.
 The class `MonolithicQuantumComputer` abstracts a monolithic (non-distributed) quantum computer.
 The class `ClusteredQuantumComputer` abstracts a clustered (distributed) quantum computer.

+These classes are designed in such a way that you can implement a quantum algorithm once, and then choose to run it on the monolithic or on the clustered quantum computer without any changes to the a algorithm code.

+We have implemented the quantum Fourier transformation algorithm to run on these quantum computers.
+However, you can also implement other quantum algorithms to run on these same quantum computer classes.

 | File                | Function                                                                      |
 | ------------------- | ----------------------------------------------------------------------------- |